IES Holdings, Inc. research snapshot

 ai Confidence

-High for fiscal 2025 revenue and net income, Q2 fiscal 2026 revenue and EPS, TTM EPS, share count, current price, market cap, and valuation math.
-Medium for technical levels, backlog durability, and forward scenarios because contractor earnings and multiples can reprice before reported results weaken.
+High for fiscal 2026 third quarter revenue, operating income, net income, diluted EPS, backlog, balance sheet, current price, market cap, and valuation math, which were cross-validated across Macrotrends, Morningstar, and StockAnalysis.
+Medium for technical levels, forward scenarios, and the post-split price reference because contractor earnings and multiples can reprice quickly.

 investment Certainty

 Medium.
-IES has real demand drivers and an owner-operated capital allocation history, but investment certainty is reduced by cyclical construction exposure, data center concentration risk, residential softness, key-person and control-shareholder concentration, and a valuation that assumes continued above-normal growth.
+IES has a record backlog, no debt, and strong demand drivers, but investment certainty is reduced by cyclical construction exposure, data center concentration risk, residential softness, a rich valuation, control-shareholder concentration, and the two-for-one split that changes per-share reference points.

 Quick verdict table